 Combined with small size skinny jeans that I thrifted a year ago for a couple of bucks, my old leather jacket looks more beautiful than ever!
 I love it, it's like a boutique designer wear. :)

-To upcycle a leather jacket you’ll spend a good portion of your time, therefore it is worth to think of a piece that will suit most looks.
+Refashioning a leather jacket takes time to do, so it is worth to think of a piece that will suit most colours of your wardrobe pieces.

 We all face sometime the thought “But I’m not at that sewing level yet!”.
-The reality is that this only leads to no action.
-As so many other things, with sewing, the only way to learn how to do it is by doing it.
+The reality is that this only leads to NO action.
+As so many other things, with sewing, the only way to learn how to do it is by doing it (insightful, ah?).

 Therefore, believe in yourself.
-If you already have some successful projects in your sewing history, then you are totally ready to tackle leather!
+If you already have some sewing projects behind you, then you are totally ready to tackle leather!
 Take this inspiration and don't look back.